ovlasenko-ellation/capstone_2_BTC/README.md

 5. Once all the analysis and data preparation were done I split the dataset into full_train and test, and then split full_train into train and validation datasets.
 Used a recommended split by period for the timeseries data

 ##Model Training, tuning and evaluation
-Since the goal for model is to predict whther the price will go up or down I used models for binary classification:
+Since the goal for model is to predict whether the price will go up or down I used models for binary classification:
 - LogisticRegression
 - RandomForest
 - XGBoost

-For validation purposes used accuracy, F1 score (balanced between preciosn and recall) and auc metrics.
+For validation purposes used accuracy, F1 score (balanced between precision and recall) and auc metrics.
 All models include parameter tuning and selection based on the optimal f1/auc/accuracy scores Since dataset is relatively small used KFold cross-validation for all models.
-XGBoost showed better perfromance on the full_train dataset, thus it was selected as a main model.
+XGBoost showed better performance on the full_train dataset, thus it was selected as a main model.

 ##Installation steps
 1. Clone the repository
 ```
 $ git clone git@github.com:ovlasenko-ellation/capstone_2_BTC.git
 ```
-2. Active venv virtual environemnt
+2. Active venv virtual environment
 ```
 python3 -m venv venv`
 source venv/bin/activate